csperera/realtyvest-ai/README.md

 ## 🤝 Contributing

-This is currently a solo project, but contributions welcome once we hit Phase 2.
+This is currently a solo project showcasing AI/ML capabilities for property investment analysis.
+Interested in PropTech applications of machine learning?
+Open an issue to discuss!

 ## 📧 Contact

-Questions?
-Open an issue and we will respond!
+Questions about the project or PropTech collaboration?
+Open an issue!

 ---

-**Built with 🏡 for real estate investors who demand accuracy**
+**Built with 🏡 for real estate investors who demand accuracy and actionable intelligence**